noahehall/multicloud/providers/aws/architecture.md

   - cloudformation: terraform for aws
   - CDK: sdk for various programming languages to interact with the AWS control plane API
   - opsworks: create, configure, and manage your database servers.

+## Cloud Financial Management (CFM)

+- everything stems from cost allocation tags and organizations
+  - once you
+    - allocate costs back to specific services
+    - use organizations and accounts effectively to segment your activities
+    - enforce a consistent policy and strategy across organizations and tag implementations
+  - you can utilize other tools to automate the process of reporting
+- in AWS
+  - expenses and usage:
+    - AWS Cost Explorer
+    - Cost and Usage reports (must be enabled?)
+    - the AWS Billing and Management Console
+    - AWS Budgets
+    - AWS Trusted Advisor
+    - Compute Optimizer
+  - governance
+    - organizations
+    - Control Tower